-The dose may be escalated to 15 mg once daily after 2 cycles if patient is not responding to treatment and is tolerating the treatment.
+&lt;sup>1 The dose may be escalated to 15 mg once daily after 2 cycles if patient has tolerated therapy.

-After initiation of Lenalidomide therapy, subsequent Lenalidomide dose modification in renally impaired patients should be based on individual patient treatment tolerance, as described above.
+After initiation of lenalidomide therapy, subsequent lenalidomide dose modification in renally impaired patients should be based on individual patient treatment tolerance, as described above.

-· Patients with hepatic impairment
+• Patients with hepatic impairment